ajimura/swsoc8/README.md

 # swsoc8
-device driver for SpaceWire on DE10 Standard
-Shuhei Ajimura, RCNP, Osaka University
+device driver for SpaceWire on DE10 Standard. by Shuhei Ajimura, RCNP, Osaka University